How to View Your Archived Orders on Amazon

 When ordering something that you’ll want to archive later, do the browsing in the private or incognito mode.
 You may have to type in your login information every time, but it beats forgetting to remove the browsing history.

 When you click Browsing History, you’ll see a list of recent searches.
+You may have to click ‘Manage History’ in the right-hand corner for the dropdown options to appear.
 Hit Remove from view for each item that you want to remove from the search history.

 Find Your Archived Orders